McGillX/edx_data_research/parsing/edX-Data-Processing/README.md

 A modularized system for managing data collected through McGill's online courses offered via the edX platform.

+Overview
+---
+1. edX Data download and Decryption
+2. Server upload and extraction
+3. Creation of Master Collection for Tracking Logs
+4. Extraction of Course Specific Tracking Logs
+5.

+edX Data Download and Decryption
+---

+	1. We use the file transfer client Cyberduck to access the amazon s3 server ⋅⋅1.
+Click Open Connection
+		b.
+In the new window that opens:
+			i.
+Select S3 (Amazon Simple Storage Service) from the dropdown ii.
+Enter the Access Key ID and Secret Access Key which has been provided to you by edX iii.
+Click connect
+⋅⋅* Important note: do not try finding the
+		c.
+To access the tracking logs click "Go" from the top menu bar
+		d.
+Select "Go to Folder"
+		e.
+In the new window that opens enter the file path /edx-course-data
+		f.
+Find the name of your institution in the directory ⋅⋅*You'll see folders with the following file structure:
+			\mcgillx
+				\edge
+					\events
+						\YEAR
+				\edx
+					\events
+						\YEAR
+							InstitutionName-ex-events-YYYY-MM-DD.log.gz.gpg
+⋅⋅*The trackings logs are contained in the encrypted .gpg files ⋅⋅*Download your files of interest

 Populating Database
 ----
 We first need to populate databases with data from the edX data package.
 MongoDB is used to store the data.